BYLAWS OF MCLANE ELEMENTARY PARENT TEACHER STUDENT ORGANIZATION

 - Vice- President.
 The vice president shall assist the president and carry out the president’s duties in his or her absence or inability to serve.
 Shall have such powers and discharge such duties as may be assigned to him or her from time to time by the Board of Directors.

 - Treasurer.
 The treasurer shall receive all funds of the organization, keep an accurate record of receipts and expenditures, and pay out funds in accordance with the approval of the board.
 He or she will present a written financial statement at every meeting and make a full report at the end of the year.
 File and maintain articles of incorporation, file tax returns, maintain all tax records, and maintain insurance policy.
 The treasurer will help plan and then present the yearly budget.

 - Secretary.
 The recording secretary shall take and record the minutes of all general meetings and meetings of the Board of Directors.
 Prepare and distribute the Agenda and previous month’s Minutes at all the general meetings.
 Maintain the calendar of events and list of committee chairs.
-Update and post approved minutes, calendar of events and committee chairs on the PTSO bulletin board.
+Update and post approved minutes, calendar of events and committee chairs on the PTSO google drive.
 Prepare forms for election of officers and committee chair volunteers for the end of year meeting.
 Maintain paper documents handed out during meetings in the PTSO Secretary notebook.

 - Volunteer Director.
 Coordinate volunteers for PTSO events and school activities.
 Collect list of general volunteers at beginning of year and for special events.
 Assure that volunteer data is recorded and available to both the Board and teachers.
 Work with teachers, staff, and leaders of committees to assure volunteers are recruited for programs & events.